Accessibility Statement

 visiting the vet after adopting a new pet

 Schedule a veterinary check-up for your new cat soon after bringing them home.
-This is important for ensuring they are healthy and up-to-date on vaccinations, and it gives you an opportunity to discuss any questions or concerns with your veterinarian.
+This is important to ensure they are healthy and up-to-date on vaccinations, and it allows you to discuss any questions or concerns with your veterinarian.

 This is also important if your cat is chipped.
 You need to ensure the vet will have up-to-date information about your cat's new owner.